 The breakdown of bone material can also contribute to higher levels of calcium in your blood, also known as hypercalcemia.
 This can lead to a wide range of issues and if left untreated, high calcium levels can potentially lead to a coma.

 With fewer viable antibodies, your body has trouble fighting off microbial threats.
-You may get sicker more often and for longer periods of time.
+You may get sicker more often and for longer periods.
 Simple illnesses or infections may become severe and dangerous.

 Final Stages of Multiple Myeloma